Wake turbulence

 Wake turbulence is a disturbance in the atmosphere that forms behind an aircraft as it passes through the air.
-It includes a variety of elements, the most significant of which are wingtip vortices and jetwash.
-Jetwash refers to the rapidly moving gases expelled from a jet engine; it is extremely turbulent but of short duration.
-Wingtip vortices, however, are much more stable and can remain in the air for up to three minutes after the passage of an aircraft.
-It is therefore not true turbulence in the aerodynamic sense, as true turbulence would be chaotic.
-Instead, it refers to the similarity to atmospheric turbulence as experienced by an aircraft flying through this region of disturbed air.
+It includes several components, the most significant of which are wingtip vortices and jet-wash, the rapidly moving gases expelled from a jet engine.

-Wingtip vortices occur when a wing is generating lift.
-Air from below the wing is drawn around the wingtip into the region above the wing by the lesser amount of pressure above the wing, causing a vortex to trail from each wingtip.
-The strength of wingtip vortices is determined primarily by the weight and airspeed of the aircraft.
-Wingtip vortices make up the primary and most dangerous component of wake turbulence.

 Wake turbulence is especially hazardous in the region behind an aircraft in the takeoff or landing phases of flight.
 During take-off and landing, an aircraft operates at a high angle of attack.
 This flight attitude maximizes the formation of strong vortices.
 In the vicinity of an airport, there can be multiple aircraft, all operating at low speed and low altitude; this provides an extra risk of wake turbulence with a reduced height from which to recover from any upset.

 Definition

 Wake turbulence is a type of clear-air turbulence.
 In the case of wake turbulence created by the wings of a heavy aircraft, the rotating vortex-pair lingers for a significant amount of time after the passage of the aircraft, sometimes more than a minute.
 One of these rotating vortices can seriously upset or even invert a smaller aircraft that encounters it, either in the air or on the ground.